Cantaloupe Plant History

 Can I Grow Cantaloupe Plants?

-This easy growing specialty melon can be direct sown after all danger of frost, or started indoors 3-4 weeks before setting out.
-Melons take some space to grow and vine, so leave enough room for cantaloupe to spread.
+Cantaloupes (aka rockmelons, sweet melons, and spanspeks) are an easy growing specialty melon that can be direct sown after all danger of frost, or started indoors 3-4 weeks before setting out.
+Growing cantaloupe plants occupy a fair bit of space, so be sure to leave enough room for the vines to spread out.

 Is it Better to Grow Cantaloupe Seeds or Plants?